LauraKirby/chess_game/readme.md

 - pawn should not be able to move diagonally, if opposing is not located in that position
 - make `add_piece` and `remove_piece` private methods, per instructions above
 - remove excessive `if` `else` statements and create new methods for logic
-- add tests and logic for entering a destination that is off the board
+- add tests for entering a destination that is off the board (logic already exists)
 - make code descriptive enough where notes would not be (or very minimally) needed
+- add logic for white pawn, black kind and white king.

 # Results
 - Running the program with `ruby main.rb` and the tests with `bundle exec rspec` should result in the following:
 <img width="927" alt="run_main" src="https://user-images.githubusercontent.com/7623147/30287262-43fec116-96d9-11e7-9e13-26102ad6d42f.png">